Falls to Hotham Alpine Crossing

 Closer to Falls Creek, it’s possible to camp near Wilkinson Lodge ruins which is near Wallaces Hut.
 It’s not permitted to camp close to Wallaces Hut as it’s a historical landmark, but I was told if you needed you could camp near the lodge ruins.

 Finally, Derrick Hut is a nice place to camp closer to Hotham.
-While it’s only around 4km from Hotham, it’s a good alternative to Dibbins Hut if it’s too crowded or if you want to be close to Hotham for a quick finish the next day.
+While it’s only around 4km from Hotham, it’s a good alternative to Dibbins Hut if it’s too crowded or if you want a quick finish the last day.
 There’s a long drop toilet there and a stream not too far away if needed.

 Sunrise from Cope Hut